slowernews/wisdom-tldr/chapters/chapter_1_self.md

 “I guess I wanted to write and interview people.”
 “Well, there you go.”
 I don’t think my brain fully realizes that I’m doing what I dreamt of doing as a kid.

-When you don’t know your next step… When you’re feeling unmotivated… When asking someone to help you… Get more specific about what you want.

 if you didnt get what do you want, its a sign that you didnt really wanted it or you bargained the price. -- roger kipling

-> *'The question is not who is going to let me; it's who is going to stop me.' -- Ayn Rand*

-> *'It’s easier to ask forgiveness than to get permission'*

-> *'A person often meets his destiny on the road he took to avoid it.' -- Jean de La Fontaine*

 > *'It happens to everyone as they grow up.
 You find out who you are and what you want, and then you realize that people you've known forever don't see things the way you do.
 So you keep the wonderful memories, but find yourself moving on.' -- Nicholas Sparks*

-> *'Life is either a daring adventure or nothing at all.' -- Helen Keller*

-> *'A person often meets his destiny on the road he took to avoid it.' -- Jean de La Fontaine*

 The perpetual chase for more is not the path that leads to more freedom and happiness.